 - the types of interactions that can happen between boundaries

 - the number of boundaries that can interact with each other, and

-I call the first pattern an increase in the width (referring to the potential universe of boundaries that can interact with each other or their surroundings).
-The second pattern is referred to as depth (reflecting that the nature of energy exchange between boundaries can continue to evolve & generate new types of interactions).
+I call the first pattern an increase in the width (referring to the potential universe of interactions between boundaries).
+And the second pattern is referred to as depth (that interactions actually lead to new layers of reality with new types of boundaries often created).

 Understanding boundaries & interactions

 Using this hypothesis as a starting point, let’s see if we can delve deeper into boundaries and interactions.
 I believe the study of boundaries in particular is woefully ignored and is a science that is waiting to be born.